jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

 ```

 ## What is the confidence interval of a sample?
 Suppose we have an observed data set of the rainfall amount in millimeters ([122.1,  69.8,  29.6, ...,  65.8,  58.2, 130.4]).
-To get a confidence interval of the mean following hacker stats, you need to be able to simulate repeated measurements, and here comes  'bootstrapping', sampling a dataset with replacement.
+To get a confidence interval of the mean using hacker stats, we need to be able to simulate repeated measurements, and here comes  'bootstrapping', sampling a dataset with replacement.

 The below code implements [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) using ```np.random.choice()``` in a for loop.
 It generates 10000 samples, and calculates the mean of each of them.
 That is, a sampling distribution of the mean is made, and a confidence interval is found by looking at 2.5 and 97.5th percentiles.